Ronald Reagan in music: Novelty records

 While Presidents Johnson and Nixon had come under lyrical fire from songwriters for the role they played in waging war both in Vietnam and against protesters in the U.S., songs about presidents Ford and Carter were scant in comparison.
-Exceptions include James Brown's single "Funky President" (1974); "Please, Mr. President" (1975), recorded by 10-year-old Paula Webb; Devo's hit "Whip It" (1980); and a handful of novelty records, first spoofing the Ford/Carter presidential debates and later the 1970s energy and Iran hostage crises during Carter's presidency.
+Exceptions include James Brown's single "Funky President" (1974); "Please, Mr. President" (1975), recorded by 10-year-old Paula Webb; and Devo's hit "Whip It" (1980).

 On December 19, 1980, Stiff Records released "The Wit And Wisdom Of Ronald Reagan", a vinyl album containing the two tracks "The Wit of Ronald Reagan" and "The Wisdom of Ronald Reagan", one on each side and both entirely silent.